kraina-ai/quackosm/README.md

 DuckDB queries requiring `JOIN`, `GROUP` and `ORDER BY` operations are very memory intensive.
 Because of that, some steps are divided into chunks (groups) with a set number of rows per chunk.

 QuackOSM has been roughly tuned to different workloads.
-The `rows_per_bucket` variable is set based on an available memory in the system:
+The `rows_per_group` variable is set based on an available memory in the system:

 |     Memory | Rows per group |
 | ---------: | -------------: |